khoaisohd/saifon/docs/advanced/immutable.md

 # ImmutableJS

-We use ImmutableJs for our application state data structure
+We use ImmutableJs to represent our Redux state

 Check out the [official documentation](https://facebook.github.io/immutable-js/) for more information